 Welcome to the 13 Days of Halloween

-So, this month–the month of May–I’m going to be focusing on Halloween costume ideas.
-Although, to be quite honest, if you’re only now starting to think about what you’re going to be for Halloween, click here.
+So, this month, I’m going to be focusing on Halloween costume ideas.
+Although to be quite honest, if you’re only now starting to think about what you’re going to be for Halloween, click here.
 OK, maybe that was a bit harsh.
 I mean, we’ve all been there, those dry spells where you can’t for the life of you conjure something epic to be for Halloween so you end up going out wearing some stupid ass orange t-shirt that says “this is my Halloween costume”, or some equally dumb shit.
 Don’t sweat it, bruh, that’s what I’m here to save you from.
 Now, the 2nd post in this series is going to be focusing on costume ideas for 3 or more ladies (or fellas that like to dress as gals for Halloween).
-In Creepy Girls Only, from a couple Halloween seasons ago, I know I gave you all some kick ass costume ideas, but this post is totes different because I’m not just focused on costumes for you and the ole BFF.
+In Creepy Girls Only, from a couple Halloween seasons ago, I know I gave you all some kick-ass costume ideas, but this post is totes different because I’m not just focused on costumes for you and the ole BFF.
 Here, all the examples are for 3 or more–not just 2–do you see the distinction?
 Here, I’ve put together a list of 5 group costume ideas and DIYs that are faves of mine.
 A couple oldies but goodies, because to be perfectly honest, the classic costume ideas never go out of style (that’s why they’re classics).
 Let’s get started.

 In this post

 - 5 group costume ideas that are a scream

 What a fun little tune, huh?
 Definitely a new Halloween fave of mine.
 (Sneaking suspicion the creepy girl in the video and I would be great friends.)